 Three recent employment forecasts for Penrith LGA were considered in the estimation of employment growth within the Study Area - Transport for NSW (TfNSW) TZP2019 forecasts, HillPDA forecasts developed for Council's Employment Lands Strategy (2021) and REMPLAN population projections.
 In 2016, the St Marys Study Area accounted for 3,522 local jobs.
-A suggested job growth target for the St Marys Structure Plan by 2041 using these various sources would be between 2.100 and 5,600 new jobs, making the total job target range 5,600 - 9,100 jobs by 2041.
+A suggested job growth target for the draft St Marys Structure Plan by 2041 using these various sources would be between 2,100 and 5,600 new jobs, making the total job target range 5,600 - 9,100 jobs by 2041.

 The following pages outline the rationale for population, dwelling and jobs' growth.
-Further work will be undertaken as part of the St Marys Town Centre Master Plan to incorporate the updated 2021 Census data from the Australian Bureau of Statistics as well as to develop refined projections for population, dwellings and jobs up to 2041.
+Once the 2021 Census data is progressively released by the Australian Bureau of Statistics, the target range will be reviewed and refined accordingly.